LC-dev/LC-dev.github.io/_pages/about.md

 I am a second-year M.S. research student in Computer Science at [McGill University](https://www.mcgill.ca) and [Mila](https://mila.quebec/en/), co-advised by Prof. [Doina Precup](https://cs.mcgill.ca/~dprecup/) and Dr. [Khimya Khetarpal](https://kkhetarpal.github.io), and part of the [Reasoning and Learning Lab](https://rl.cs.mcgill.ca).
 My research is generously supported by the Fonds de Recherche du Québec (FRQNT) and Mila.

 I previously earned a B.Eng. in Honours Mechanical Engineering with a minor in Computer Science, also at [McGill University](https://www.mcgill.ca).
-This summer, I'm excited to be joining [Google DeepMind](https://deepmind.google).
+This summer, I am excited to be joining [Google DeepMind](https://deepmind.google).

-I'm excited about building AI that can serve humans at scale.
-Concretely, I'm interested in both empirical and theoretical research, focusing on:
+I am excited about building AI that can serve humans at scale.
+Concretely, I am interested in both empirical and theoretical research, broadly focusing on:
 1. **Efficient** and **reasoning** agents by combining LLMs/VLMs and RL
 3. **Safe** and **aligned** agents
 4. Human-inspired agents that can **continually learn**
 5. **AI for accelerating scientific discovery**

 During my undergraduate, I developed AI solutions for cybersecurity at [Dell Technologies](https://www.dell.com/en-ca)/[Secureworks](https://www.secureworks.com), built robots that paint beautiful artwork at [Acrylic Robotics](https://www.acrylicrobotics.ca), worked on computer vision for anomaly selection in [metal 3D printing processes](https://scholar.google.ca/citations?view_op=view_citation&hl=en&user=QfmZ_bEAAAAJ&citation_for_view=QfmZ_bEAAAAJ:9yKSN-GCB0IC), and optimized cooling systems of [advanced laser-thermal propulsion techniques](https://www.sciencedirect.com/science/article/abs/pii/S0094576521006305), amongst others.
 I also co-produced the [McGill AI Podcast](https://www.buzzsprout.com/1832809) where we discussed AI research, ethics, and applications with distinguished contributors in the field, and was actively involved in [student life](https://lc-dev.github.io/files/lynn-cherif-cv.pdf).